eeriespace/eeriespace.github.io/about.md

-I have another blog in Spanish were I review solo/solo-able board games and RPGs at [https://mazmorreoensolitario.com](https://mazmorreoensolitario.com)
+I have another blog in Spanish where I review solo/solo-able board games and RPGs at [https://mazmorreoensolitario.com](https://mazmorreoensolitario.com)